-Steps and Timelines

-Timeline for Student Action at Each Stage Step See Note B below Timeline for Decision/Action by University Body at Each Stage See Note A below See Note C below Informal Student to instructor Student to Graduate Coordinator 8 weeks from date of decision being appealed 2.
-Graduate-Unit-Level Appeal Notice of Appeal to GDAAC 1 Note: Appeals related to failure of the Final PhD Oral Examination or to termination of registration in a graduate program must be made directly to GAAB 2 ; see Step 3b below.
-8 weeks from filing of Notice of Appeal to GDAAC 1 a.
-8 weeks from decision of graduate unit Chair or Director b.
-8 weeks from written notification of failure of the Final PhD Oral Examination or termination of registration in a graduate program Wish to appeal failure of the Final PhD Oral Examination or termination of registration in a graduate program.
-8 weeks from filing of Notice of Appeal to GAAB 2 90 days from decision of GAAB 2 4.
-Governing Council Appeal Notice of Appeal to GCAAC 3 N/A
+Steps and Timelines Timeline for Timeline for Student Action at Each Decision/Action by Step Stage University Body at Each Stage See Note B below See Note A below See Note C below 1.
+Informal a.
+Student to instructor b.
+Student to Graduate Coordinator 2.
+Graduate-Unit-Level Appeal Notice of Appeal to GDAAC1 Note: Appeals related to failure of the 8 weeks from filing 8 weeks from date of decision Final PhD Oral Examination or to of Notice of Appeal being appealed termination of registration in a graduate to GDAAC1 program must be made directly to $GAAB^2$; see Step 3b below. a.
+8 weeks from decision of 3.
+SGS Appeal graduate unit Chair or Director a.
+Notice of Appeal to $GAAB^2$ b.
+8 weeks from written 8 weeks from filing b.
+Appeal begins here for students who notification of failure of the Final of Notice of Appeal wish to appeal failure of the Final PhD to $GAAB^2$ PhD Oral Examination or Oral Examination or termination of termination of registration in a registration in a graduate program. graduate program 90 days from decision of GAAB2 4.
+Governing Council Appeal Notice of Appeal to GCAAC3 N/A cases where the Vice-Dean has approved the termination of a student's registration or in cases where perceived or actual conflict of interest is identified, the student will have access to an alternate informal mediator.